 - Gojyo from Gensoumaden Saiyuki lives to constantly remind everyone in the Sanzo Party that he loves the ladies, yet outside of one episode not canon to the comics, Gojyo has never been with a woman despite his good looks.
 He has the strongest gay vibes of anyone in the group, picking to particular person to shovel that on to.
 It doesn't help that the mangaka has a history in BL mangas.

-- In The Wavering of Haruhi Suzumiya sexually-insecure teenage narrator Kyon is very careful to remind the reader of his heterosexuality in this story where men seem to be constantly be implying attraction to him, either through Three Is Company misunderstandings or just being Itsuki Koizumi.
+- In The Wavering of Haruhi Suzumiya sexually-insecure teenage narrator Kyon is very careful to remind the reader of his heterosexuality in this story where men seem to be constantly be implying attraction to him, either through Out-of-Context Eavesdropping or just being Itsuki Koizumi.

 Now let me set the record straight, I am an absolutely normal heterosexual male.
 My preference for "the same team" weighs less than that of a humming bird, in other words, it's non-existent.
 Whether subconsciously or unconsciously, my preference has been "straight".
 See?
 Aren't I right?
 My body would go hot just thinking about Asahina-san.
 If Koizumi had called me saying such stuff, I would've hung up already.
 By the way, I'm not bisexual either.
 Do I make myself clear?